DecIF: Improving Instruction-Following through Meta-Decomposition: Abstract

 \section{Abstract}

 Instruction-following has emerged as a crucial capability for large language models (LLMs).
 However, existing approaches often rely on pre-existing documents or external resources to synthesize instruction-following data, which limits their flexibility and generalizability.
 In this paper, we introduce DecIF, a fully autonomous, meta-decomposition guided framework that generates diverse and high-quality instruction-following data using only LLMs.
 DecIF is grounded in the principle of decomposition.
 For instruction generation, we guide LLMs to iteratively produce various types of meta-information, which are then combined with response constraints to form well-structured and semantically rich instructions.
 We further utilize LLMs to detect and resolve potential inconsistencies within the generated instructions.
 Regarding response generation, we decompose each instruction into atomic-level evaluation criteria, enabling rigorous validation and the elimination of inaccurate instruction-response pairs.
-Extensive experiments across a wide range of scenarios and settings demonstrate DecIF’s superior performance on instruction-following tasks.
+Extensive experiments across a wide range of scenarios and settings demonstrate DecIF's superior performance on instruction-following tasks.
 Further analysis highlights its strong flexibility, scalability, and generalizability in automatically synthesizing high-quality instruction data.
+We release the source code and SFT data in \href{https://github.com/HypherX/DecIF}{Github} and \href{https://www.modelscope.cn/datasets/Hyphens/DecIF-10K-and-30K}{ModelScope}.